Herb Butter Recipes (5 Variations)

 How To Make Homemade Herb Butter

-Make sure your butter is room temperature.
+Step 1: Make sure your butter is room temperature.
 If not, set it on the counter for a few hours.

-Butter and herbs in small mixing bowl
+Butter and fresh herbs in a bowl.

-Mound the butter onto the center of a piece of parchment paper.
+Step 4: Mound the butter onto the center of a piece of parchment paper.
 Smooth into a log shape, then roll it up in the parchment paper and twist the ends closed.

 Chill in the fridge for 2 hours before serving (this allows the flavors to combine).